-Text indicating the hazard is not required on placards other than the DANGEROUS and Radioactive placard.
-The worded hazard class text, except for DANGEROUS, does not have to be in English as long as the size, color, hazard class, and symbol are correct.
+Text indicating the hazard is not required on placards other than the Class 7 and DANGEROUS placards; however, for shipments originating internationally, text may not appear on a Class 7 placard.
+The hazard class text does not have to be in English, except for the DANGEROUS placard, as long as the size, color, hazard class, and symbol are correct.